janachatterjee/LeafletDataVis/README.md

 GeoMapping and Data Visualization with Leaflet Project

-Assignment - Visualizing Data with Leaflet
+Project - Visualizing Data with Leaflet

 Background